 We are expecting the Zephyrus G14 to be available in the Philippines around April 2020 or Q2 2020.
 Pricing and final PH configurations are yet to be announced.
 It will surely be an expensive product due to the 1,215 mini-LEDs and AMD 7-nanometer CPU.

-Stay tuned for a full review of the ROG Zephyrus G14.
+Read our review of the ROG Zephyrus G14 here.